Cookbook reviews: Keith Floyd: Floyd on Fish book review

 Mussels in white wine

 The most simple seafood recipe in the world.
 Mussels in white wine is also one of the tastiest.
 Buy fresh mussels and serve direct from the pot and I guarantee you’ll enjoy yourself immensely.
-Don’t bother with cutlery, use your hands for the Mussels and some thick, crusty bread to mop up the sauce.
+Don’t bother with cutlery, use your hands for the mussels and some thick, crusty bread to mop up the sauce.
 The buttery, garlicky sauce will probably dribble down your chin – so best get some napkins too!

 Floyd covers the essentials, choosing, storing, cleaning and filleting fish, as well a few pages on useful kitchen utensils.
 Here’s the interesting thing, Floyd on Fish makes no obvious mention of being a book for beginners.